binhdao112/Robot_Task/README.md

 To run the testcase you can use `Robot [testcasename].robot` in Terminal to start testcase

+To run the test case with result HTML you can use `Robot -d [Folder name] [Testcase].robot` in Terminal

 **Note**: ***you need be in folder test case***

 # :pray::pray: Thank you for watching